What is CapCut, and how do you use it?

 đź’ˇ

-TL;DR: CapCut is an AI-powered video editing app.
-Owned by ByteDance, it works great for TikTok content, but can be used to edit video for other platforms.
-CapCut is free to use.
+TL;DR: CapCut is an AI-powered app owned by ByteDance, used for editing photo and video content.
+It works great for TikTok-native videos, but can be used to edit content for other platforms.
+CapCut is free to use, with paid plans available.

 We’ll cover: